top of page

 At one point,

-we began asking each other,
+we went around asking each other:

 “If you could be any animal, what would you be?”